newrelic/nr-integration-definitions/definition_generator/README.md

 You will need to meet the following prerequisites:
  - have Docker installed and running.
- - you need to be able to reach an exporter endpoint from the container, or the output of a exporter endpoint saved locally.
+ - you need to be able to reach an exporter endpoint (or an application exposing prometheus metrics) from the container, or prometheus metrics saved locally.
  - you should have cloned this repository and being into the `./definition_generator` folder.